max-yip/ENGG2112/README.md

    python src/baseline_validation.py
    ```

-3. Run the main training script which contains functions from the training_pipeline.py:
+3. Run the main training script which basically do both steps 1 and 2:
    ```bash
    python src/main.py
    ```

+4. An example training_pipeline is in ```experiment_tracker.py```.
+Currently under construction